aacitelli/PortfolioBlog/posts/leetcode-1832.md

 ---
-title: 'Leetcode #1832 - Check if the Sentence Is Pangram | Python Code, Thought Process, Explanation'
+title: 'Leetcode #1832 - Check if the Sentence Is Pangram | Python Solution'
 author: 'Anden Acitelli'
 date: '2021-05-19'
 ---